-Parameter Description Length The total length, in bytes, of the following fields: Interface, TDSVersion, ProgName, and ProgVersion.
-Interface The type of interface with which the server accepts client requests: 0: SQL_DFLT (server confirms that whatever is sent by the client is acceptable.
-If the client requested SQL_DFLT, SQL_TSQL is used).
+Parameter Description TokenType LOGINACK_TOKEN Length The total length, in bytes, of the following fields: Interface, TDSVersion, ProgName, and ProgVersion.
+Interface The type of interface with which the server will accept client requests: 0: SQL_DFLT (server confirms that whatever is sent by the client is acceptable.
+If the client requested SQL_DFLT, SQL_TSQL will be used).
 1: SQL_TSQL (TSQL is accepted).
-TDSVersion The TDS version being used by the server. <65> ProgName The name of the server.
+TDSVersion The TDS version being used by the server. <63> ProgName The name of the server.
 MajorVer The major version number (0-255).
 MinorVer The minor version number (0-255).
 BuildNumHi The high byte of the build number (0-255).
 BuildNumLow The low byte of the build number (0-255).